 - Public policy concerning economic class permanent residence applicants and express entry candidates whose language proficiency cannot be tested in all four language skill areas due to a physical or mental disability

 - Public policy concerning work permit requirement exemptions for caregivers

 - Temporary public policy concerning Tibetans living in the state of Arunachal Pradesh in India

 - Public Policy Under A25(1) of IRPA to Facilitate Processing in accordance with the Regulations of the Spouse or Common-law Partner in Canada Class

 The IRPA of 2002 provides the legislative authority for Canada’s immigration program.
 IRPA contains various provisions that allow the Minister to issue special Instructions to immigration officers to enable the Government of Canada to best attain its immigration goals.

-Find information about agreements between Citizenship and Immigration Canada (CIC) and other departments and governments.
+Find information about agreements between Immigration, Refugees and Citizenship Canada (IRCC) and other departments and governments.

-See CIC manuals and operational bulletins or read related questions and answers.
+See IRCC manuals and operational bulletins or read related questions and answers.